Skip to main content

 Webhook

 For anything more custom — routing to PagerDuty, OpsGenie, a bespoke router, or your own incident bot — use a webhook channel.
-The payload shape:
+Every request is POST application/json with this shape:

 {